checkmatez/poe-trade-scraper/README.md

 ## TODO

-Implement scrolling to get more items.
+- Implement scrolling to get more items.
 Currently it works only with first page of results.
+- Make it more user-friendly, publish package to npm.

 ## This product isn't affiliated with or endorsed by Grinding Gear Games in any way.